Manuel dos Reis Machado: 1930s

 In 1936, Bimba challenged fighters of any martial art style to test his regional style in a fight, which would be hosted under the boxing-like ruleset innovated by fellow capoeirista Anibal Burlamaqui.
 He had four matches, fighting against Henrique Bahia, Vítor Benedito Lopes, Américo Ciência and fellow capoeira master José Custódio "Zé I" dos Santos.
 Bimba won all matches, and received the nickname of "Três Pancadas" ("Three Hits"), meaning he only need three strikes at most to finish an opponent.

 Related to his challenges, Bimba had a famous rivalry with other mestres about whether it was valid or not to use hand strikes in the roda, especially after he finished an opponent named Vitor with a asfixiante or galopante.
 Machado's main detractor, Lúcio "Barra Preta" de Tal, a police chief who had lost money with the result of the match, supposedly ambushed him on the Engenho Velho street in August 1936, carrying a gun and accompanied by six policemen armed with sabers.
 A scuffle broke out, only for Bimba to disarm and knock all the seven men senseless.
 According to Bimba, however, it wasn't properly an ambush: the policemen would be drunk and causing turmoil, and Bimba interfered in order to help a young boy they were attacking, starting the brawl only after receiving himself a saber attack that he had to employ his skill to dodge.
 The newspaper A Tarde covered the incident under the title of "It's not easy to catch a capoeirista!
 He defended himself using cabeçadas and rabos de arraia" ("Não é fácil pegar um capoeirista...
 Livrou-se da agressão com cabeçadas e rabos de arraia").

 On June 9, 1937, he earned the state board of education certificate and officially registered the first Capoeira center.

-Bimba's Capoeira Regional academy was geographically near Mestre Pastinha's Capoeira Angola school.
+Mestre Pastinha established a new style closer to the traditional origins preceding some of Bimba's reforms, named capoeira Angola; the two men became respectful competitors.
+Bimba's Capoeira Regional academy was geographically near Pastinha's Capoeira Angola school.
 While it is known that the two mestres respected each other and never talked bad about the other's school, according to mestres Atenilo and Itapoan, Bimba sometimes instructed his students to hit and injure Pastinha's in shared rodas.